netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecagentebpfdebug-1">debug</a></b></td>
         <td>object</td>
         <td>
           `debug` allows setting some aspects of the internal configuration of the eBPF agent.
-This section is aimed exclusively for debugging and fine-grained performance optimizations, such as GOGC and GOMAXPROCS env vars.
+This section is aimed exclusively for debugging and fine-grained performance optimizations, such as `GOGC` and `GOMAXPROCS` env vars.
 Users setting its values do it at their own risk.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>excludeInterfaces</b></td>
         <td>[]string</td>
         <td>
           `excludeInterfaces` contains the interface names that are excluded from flow tracing.
-An entry is enclosed by slashes, such as `/br-/`, is matched as a regular expression.
+An entry enclosed by slashes, such as `/br-/`, is matched as a regular expression.
 Otherwise it is matched as a case-sensitive string.<br/>
           <br/>
             <i>Default</i>: [lo]<br/>
         </td>